 • Advertising cookies

 We will provide a brief description of each of the cookie categories mentioned above:

 This type of cookie retains the preferences of a user from a website, so there is no need to set them each time when visiting the website.

 - video streaming speed compatible with the browser

 Visitor analysis cookies

 Each time a user visits a website, the analytics software provided by a third party generates a user analysis cookie.
-This cookie tells if such person has visited such website in the past.
+This cookie tells if such a person has visited such a website in the past.
 The browser will tell if a cookie exists and if not, it will generate one.
 This allows the monitoring of unique users who visit the website and how often they visit it.

 When a person visits a website, a cookie is generated to show if that person is already registered or not.
 The servers use such cookies to show the account related to a registered person and if such person has permission for a certain service.
 Also, it allows the website to associate any comment posted on the respective website with the username of such person.
 If the user did not select "keep me logged in", this cookie will be automatically erased when the browser or the computer is closed.

 These cookies are also used to target only advertising.
-There can also be used cookies pertaining to a third party, for a better advertising targeting, to show, for example, commercials about holidays, if the user has recently visited an article on a holiday website.
+There can also be used cookies pertaining to a third party, for better advertising targeting, to show, for example, commercials about holidays, if the user has recently visited an article on a holiday website.
 These cookies are anonymous; they store information about visualized content, not about the users.